 These are some insane figures, right?
 Just wait and see what else is in store for you.

 There’s no denying the power of YouTube.
 Google made a sweet deal acquiring the company when it did.
-Although small businesses don’t engage too much with YouTube, billions of people do every month.
+Although small businesses don’t engage too much with YouTube, nor with content marketing for that matter, billions of people do every month.
 And that’s why the platform is a force to be reckoned with.

 YouTube’s worldwide expansion didn’t happen overnight.
 It took the platform 14 years to be what it is today.
 Furthermore, there aren’t any signs the company is ready to sit back and relax.
 On the contrary, it develops new services and has an astonishing number of users to back up its future growth.

-81% of parents with children under the age of 11 let their child watch YouTube videos.
+- 81% of parents with children under the age of 11 let their children watch YouTube videos.